Ultrasonically Assisted Oxidative Desulfurization (UAODS)

 - Mix oil phase with solvent and sonicate to extract the sulfones

 - Centrifuge to separate solvent phase with sulfones

 At the lab scale, you can use a UP200Ht to demonstrate the concept and to adjust basic parameters, such as peroxide concentration, process temperature, sonication time and intensity as well as catalyst or solvent usage.

-At bench-top level a UIP1000hd, allows to simulate both stages independently at flow rates from 100 to 1000L/hr (25 to 250 gal/hr) and to optimize process and sonication parameters.
+At bench-top level a powerful sonicator such as the UIP1000hdT or UIP2000hdT allows to simulate both stages independently at flow rates from 100 to 1000L/hr (25 to 250 gal/hr) and to optimize process and sonication parameters.
 Hielscher ultrasonic equipment is designed for linear scale-up to larger processing volumes at pilot or production scale.
 Hielscher installations are proven to work reliably for high volume processes, including fuel refining.
 Hielscher produces containerized systems, combining several of our high power 10kW or 16kW devices to clusters for easy integration.
 Designs to meet hazardous environment requirements are available, too.
 The table below lists processing volumes and recommended equipment sizes.